Hurricane (dog)

 Hurricane served with his handler, Officer Marshall Mirarchi, for four years on the Secret Service's elite Emergency Response Team, a unit within the Special Operations Division.
 As part of the ERT's tactical canine unit, Hurricane protected the President of the United States, the vice president, their families, and visiting dignitaries.

-On October 22, 2014, Hurricane protected President Obama and the First Family from an intruder who had scaled the perimeter fence of the White House and was heading towards the residence.
-When the first attempt at intercepting the intruder was unsuccessful, Hurricane was given the go ahead by Officer Mirarchi.
+On October 22, 2014, Hurricane protected President Barack Obama and the First Family from an intruder who had scaled the perimeter fence of the White House and was heading towards the residence.
+When the first attempt at intercepting the intruder was unsuccessful, Hurricane was given the go ahead by Mirarchi.
 Despite being repeatedly punched, kicked and swung around by the intruder, Hurricane kept a hold until armed officers were able to apprehend the intruder.

-Hurricane retired from the U.S. Secret Service on September 20, 2016 and was adopted by his handler, Marshall Mirarchi.
+Hurricane was medically retired from the U.S. Secret Service on September 20, 2016, due to injuries sustained in the attack, and was adopted by Mirarchi.
+On February 18, 2025, Hurricane died at the age of 15.

 Awards

-K9 Hurricane has been recognized for his bravery and heroic actions over the years:
+K9 Hurricane was recognized for his bravery and heroic actions over the years: